Meet the Staff

 Dr. Williams will lead programs at LSUHSC-New Orleans focused on cancer prevention, screening and the importance of participating in clinical trials for the GS-MB-NCORP.

-Eileen Mederos, RN , (right) will serve as the Program Manager for the GS-MB-NCORP.
+Eileen Mederos, RN , (right) serves as the Program Manager for the GS-MB-NCORP.

-Maureen Vincent, Navigator, will provide navigation services for patients on GS-MB-NCORP clinical trials for LSUHSC-New Orleans.
+Maureen Vincent, Navigator, provides navigation services for patients on GS-MB-NCORP clinical trials for LSUHSC-New Orleans.